 3. Evaluations shall be entrusted to internal or external experts who are functionally independent.

-4. The managing authority or the Member State shall ensure the necessary procedures to produce and collect the data necessary for evaluations.
+4. The Member State or the managing authority shall ensure the necessary procedures are set up to produce and collect the data necessary for evaluations.

-5. The managing authority or the Member State shall draw up an evaluation plan which may cover more than one programme.
+5. The Member State or the managing authority shall draw up an evaluation plan which may cover more than one programme.
 For the AMIF, the ISF and the BMVI, that plan shall include a mid-term evaluation to be completed by 31 March 2024.

-6. The Member State or the managing authority shall submit the evaluation plan to the monitoring committee no later than one year after the approval of the programme.
+6. The Member State or the managing authority shall submit the evaluation plan to the monitoring committee no later than one year after the decision approving the programme.

 7. All evaluations shall be published on the website referred to in Article 49(1).